-Inguinal hernias can either be direct or indirect.
-Direct hernias happen when part of the abdomen herniates through a weak point in the abdominal wall and into the inguinal canal.
-Indirect hernias occur when part of the abdomen bulges through the deep inguinal ring (this is less common and occurs due to a birth defect).
+Inguinals can either be direct or indirect.
+Direct happens when part of the abdomen pushes through a weak point in the abdominal wall and into the inguinal canal.
+Indirect ones occur when part of the abdomen bulges through the deep inguinal ring (this is less common and occurs due to a birth defect).
 The herniating tissues are at risk of complications such as strangulation (pinching) which can cause intestinal blockages and may cut off the blood supply which requires immediate treatment.

 Treatment - You should see a Doctor immediately if you suspect a hernia.
 It will not get better through rest.
 A doctor or surgeon will operate.
 If the abdominal wall is ruptured it will not get better by resting and surgery will be needed.
-Operations should be performed at the earliest convenience
+Operations should be performed at the earliest convenience.

-An umbilical hernia occurs near the belly button.
+- Umbilical occurs near the belly button.
 These are present from birth and if they require action will be treated in childhood.

-These occur when the tissue pushes through an old wound or a scar.
+- Incisional occur when the tissue pushes through an old wound or a scar.
 They are most common when the scar hasn't healed well or has had an infection and usually occur within two years of the initial injury.

-Hiatus hernias occur when part of the intestines push upwards from the abdomen into the chest cavity through a hole in the diaphragm
+- Hiatus hernias occur when part of the intestines push upwards from the abdomen into the chest cavity through a hole in the diaphragm

 Causes and Risk Factors

 Hernias are more common in men than women, with 1 in 4 men suffering a hernia at some point in their life, compared to only 3 women in every 100!
-Hernias often develop due to a sudden strain or force, often lifting something heavy for example.
+They often develop due to a sudden strain or force, often lifting something heavy for example.
 But this is not always the case.
-They may appear for no apparent reason.
+They may also appear for no apparent reason.

-Other risk factors for developing a hernia include:
+Other risk factors include:

 - Long-term coughing - Coughing places a strain on the abdominal wall.

 Generally, hernias are more of an annoyance than a danger, but it is important to get it checked out.
-This is because, in a few cases, the hernia becomes 'strangulated'.
+This is because, in a few cases, it becomes 'strangulated'.
 Basically, what this means is that the part of the intestine poking through the hole in the muscle wall is being constricted, which can result in the blood supply to those tissues being cut off.
 This can lead to death of the tissues and so is a medical emergency.
-In a few other cases, the hernia can result in an obstruction in the bowel, which again requires urgent medical attention.
+In a few other cases, it can result in an obstruction in the bowel, which again requires urgent medical attention.